bezmoradi/tutorials/go/struct.md

 }
 ```

-Like JavaScript ES6 short-hand notation, we can remove the key if both the key and struct have the same name.
+Like JavaScript ES6 short-hand notation, we can remove the `contact` type if both the key and struct have the same name.
 To understand it better, let's see the following example:

 ```go
 package main